dudo/zilla-docs/src/concepts/kafka-proxies/http-proxy.md

 ### async

-An asynchronous interaction is managed over a pair of Kafka topics.
-An initiating request can include a `prefer: respond-async` header which will immediately return with `202 Accepted` plus the location to retrieve a correlated response.
+An asynchronous interaction includes a `prefer: respond-async` header which will immediately return with `202 Accepted` plus the location to retrieve a correlated response.
 The client then sends a request to the returned location with the `prefer: wait=N` header to retrieve the correlated response as soon as it becomes available, removing the need for client polling.

 ## SSE Streaming